US Suspends Immigrant Visa Processing for 75 Countries - PRESS AI WORLD

 side-post-image

-US Suspends Immigrant Visa Processing for Citizens of 75 Countries
+US Suspends Immigrant Visa Processing for 75 Countries

-• The US has suspended immigrant visa processing for 75 countries, effective January 21.
+• The US will suspend immigrant visa processing for 75 countries, effective January 21, 2026.

-• Countries affected include Somalia, Iran, Russia, and Brazil.
+• Countries affected include Somalia, Iran, Russia, Brazil, and Afghanistan.

 SHARE THIS ARTICLE: